 Explanation:

-In an n-p-n transistor, the arrow in the schematic symbol is on the emitter and points outward, indicating the direction of conventional current (from emitter to base).
-This is because conventional current flows opposite to electron flow, and in an n-p-n transistor, electrons flow from the emitter (n-type) to the base (p-type), so conventional current flows outward from the emitter.
+In an n-p-n transistor, the arrow is placed on the emitter and points outward.
+It shows the direction of **conventional current** (from positive to negative), which flows from the emitter toward the base.

-C. Incorrect.
-The arrow is on the emitter, not the collector.
+C: The arrow is not drawn on the collector.

 39. A moving coil milliammeter of resistance 10 Ω gives a full-scale deflection when a current of 50 mA passes through it.
 The meter can be converted to a voltmeter reading up to 15 V by connecting a resistor